DevExpress/testcafe/docs/articles/documentation/continuous-integration/jenkins.md

 This topic shows how you can integrate TestCafe tests into project build process in [Jenkins](https://jenkins.io/).

-## Prerequisites - Install Node.js Plugin

-1. Follow the [instructions from Jenkins documentation](https://jenkins.io/doc/book/managing/plugins/#installing-a-plugin) to install a [Node.js plugin](https://plugins.jenkins.io/nodejs).

-2. Configure this plugin as described in the [Usage section](https://plugins.jenkins.io/nodejs#NodeJSPlugin-Usage) on the plugin page.
-Ensure that you have added a Node.js installation on the **Global Tool Configuration** page and checked the **Provide Node & npm bin/ folder to PATH** check box in your build configuration.

-## Preparation - Enable Jenkins to Start Browsers
+## Enable Jenkins to Start the Browser UI (macOS and Linux)

-The default Jenkins configuration on macOS and Linux does not allow it to start browsers.
-Perform the following steps to enable this.
+The default Jenkins configuration on macOS and Linux does not allow it to start the browser UI.

+You can either use [headless browsers](../using-testcafe/common-concepts/browsers/testing-in-headless-mode.md), the [Xvfb server](#configure-the-display-server-linux) (on Linux) or perform the following steps to give Jenkins permissions to launch the browser UI.

 > Important!
-The Jenkins installer overwrites these changes during upgrade.
-To avoid repeating these steps, do not upgrade Jenkins with an installer.
-Instead, download `jenkins.war` and replace it manually.
+The Jenkins installer overwrites permission settings during upgrade.
+Download and replace `jenkins.war` to upgrade Jenkins, or repeat the steps below after you run the installer.

-### macOS
+### Obtain Permissions on macOS

 1. Stop Jenkins: